PrefectHQ/prefect/docs/concepts/tasks.md

     print(my_task().wait().result())
 ```

-You can also assign the result of `my_task()` to a variable and use `wait()` on the variable.
+You can also assign the result of a task to a variable and use `wait()` on the variable.
 This example demonstrates the why specifying execution order matters, particularly when using arbitrary Python alongside tasks in your flow.

 ```python